About Bloomsbury International Encyclopedia of Surrealism

 Volumes 2 and 3 present an A-Z of both the significant and the lesser-known individuals – theorists, critics, novelists, poets, playwrights, screenwriters, designers, painters, collagists, object makers, sculptors, film makers, and photographers – who have made and continue to make surrealism.
 The volume concludes with a detailed overview of contemporary surrealist practice.

-This resource will be invaluable for academics and students in Art History/Theory, French Studies, Film Studies, Literary Studies, Photography and Visual Culture as well as Design/Fashion, Cultural History and Social/Cultural/Political Theory.
+This resource is designed to support academics and students of Art History, Art Theory, French Studies, Film Studies, Literary Studies, Photography and Visual Culture, as well as Design, Fashion, Cultural History, and Social, Cultural and Political Theory.

 Content Highlights